Bloch dynamics with second order Berry phase correction: Characteristic equations with second order corrections

 In other words, $A^0(t,x)$ stays as an constant, and $S^0(t,x)$ remains be be a linear function in $x$.
 In this case, by direct calculations, the term $v$ reduces to $0$, and the extra wave packet energy $E_w$ simplifies to $0$.
 Hence the bi-characteristic equations become

-This form essentially agrees with the recent results \cites{GYN, GYN2} in the physics literature, although in the above special case, the extra wave packet energy $E_w$ has simplified to $0$.
-However, our derivation is open to different assumptions on the amplitude function and the phase function, and accordingly we would expect different expression of the extra wave packet energy.
-The work \cites{GYN, GYN2} makes heuristic assumptions of the localization of the wave packet around the classical variables, which we do not necessarily assume in the calculation.
-Our results show that the second order correction to the Bloch dynamics can be derived rigorously in more general situations than that considered in \cites{GYN, GYN2}.
+This form essentially agrees with the recent results \cites{GYN, GYN2}, although in the above special case, the extra wave packet energy $E_w$ has simplified to $0$.
+However, our derivation is valid also for more general assumptions on the amplitude function and the phase function, and accordingly we would expect possibly different expression of the extra wave packet energy.
+Our results show that the second order correction to the Bloch dynamics can be derived rigorously in more general situations than that considered in \cites{GYN, GYN2}. }